rtjk/CROSS-PQClean/HOWTO_liboqs.md

 ```
 KNOWN BUG:

-The script copy_from_upstream.py will not update files if they don't already exist, a solution is to add this to the "generator" function:
+The script copy_from_upstream.py in liboqs will not update files if they don't already exist, a solution is to add this to the "generator" function:

 if not os.path.exists(os.path.join(os.environ['LIBOQS_DIR'], destination_file_path)):
     open(os.path.join(os.environ['LIBOQS_DIR'], destination_file_path), 'a').close()